 2. From the mandate of the Act it is clear that, Environment Courts have been established only for DoE.
-Because primary responsibility to file a suit/case and investigation thereof is vested to DoE.
+Because primary responsibility to file a suit/ case and investigation thereof is vested to DoE.
 Establishment and smooth functioning of Environment Courts depend on DoE.
-Though the Act aimed to establish one or more Environment Court in 64 districts but in reality DoE has office only in 21 districts.
-It is practically impossible to establish Environment Court without office and manpower of DoE.
+Though the Act aimed to establish one or more Environment Court in 64 districts but in reality DoE has office only in 21 districts with only one inspector in each office.
+So it is practically impossible to establish Environment Court without office and manpower of DoE.

-5. As per ECA, Environment Courts follow the Code of Civil Procedure, the Code of Criminal Procedure and the Evidence Act in its judicial functions.
-Under these existing laws complainant has to prove his/her case and s/he has to bring evidences on behalf of the case.
+5. As per Act, Environment Courts follow the Code of Civil Procedure, the Code of Criminal Procedure and the Evidence Act in its judicial functions.
+Under this existing laws complainant has to prove his/her case and s/he has to bring evidences on behalf of the case.
 Proving environmental pollution requires technical knowledge and institutional assistance.
-Common people has no such knowledge; and assistance are not available for them.
+Common people has no such knowledge and assistance are not available for them.
 So the people has lost their interest on Environment Courts for its complicated and lengthy process of filing suit/case and ordinary procedure of trial.

 In Bangladesh protection and improvement of environment is intimately related with the protection of people’s lives and livelihoods.
-To ensure sustainable development for the present and future generations, we need people oriented Environment Courts with exclusive jurisdiction on all environmental matters.
-This Act should be amended in light with the experiences of successful environment court systems of the world to ensure direct access of the common people.
+To ensure eco-friendly sustainable development instead of indiscriminate development for the present and future generations we need people oriented Environment Courts with exclusive jurisdiction on all environmental matters.
+This Act has to be amended in light with the experiences of successful environment court system of the world to ensure direct access of the common people.

 He is more interested to do research on different environmental issues in Bangladesh.
 He has already written a good number of articles on environment adjudication of Bangladesh and some of them have already been published in various law journals and dailies.